 EDITION OF 500

-To order, please visit the gallery Website or contact the gallery directly.
+To order, please visit contact the gallery directly.

 Jessica Auer is a Montreal artist who teaches photography at Concordia University.
 Inspired by her intimate relationship with the outdoors, Auer’s landscape photography is concerned with the development of cultural and natural sites of recreation.
 Unmarked Sites is her first book.
 Auer obtained an MFA from Concordia University.
 Solo exhibitions include Re-creational Spaces at Galerie Thérèse Dion (Montréal, 2007) and Toronto Image Works (Toronto, 2008).
 She is the recipient of numerous grants and awards.
 Her work is held in various private and public collections such as the Canada Council Art Bank, Fidelity Investments, CollectArt, Standard Life, and the Bibliothèque Nationale du Québec.

 The artist would like to thank Tetsuomi Anzai, Alexi Hobbs and the team at Montreal’s Les Territoires for their collaboration.
 This project would not have been possible without the support of The Conseil des arts et des lettres du Québec, the Faculty of Fine Arts at Concordia University, and Patrick Mikhail Gallery.